evanbredy66/CEQUALW2-FPV/README.md

 # CEQUALW2-FPV

-These files were created by Evan Bredeweg as data processing for the AquaPV project at Oregon State Univerisity.
+These files were created by Evan Bredeweg as data processing for the AquaPV project at Oregon State University.
 They include scripts that were used to integrate with CE-QUAL-W2 models for this specific use case.
 There are functions and approaches that can be generalized for other integration with CE-QUAL-W2, but that was not the primary focus of this work.
 As such, this repository has not been developed into a more user-friendly library.

 R code was written in Rstudio and is the recommended application for this code.